I have a tiny secret

 I’ve seen them sway in tandem

-Their leaves brushing with the breeze
+Their leaves moving to the breeze

 In a tranquil dance of true romance